-El Nino or warm central Pacific conditions occurred in 2002, 2006, 2009 and 2012 (Figure 3).
+El Nino or warm central Pacific conditions occurred in 2002, 2006, 2009 2012 and 2014 (Figure 3).
 Highest annual nitrate fluxes to coastal North Carolina with degraded water quality conditions occurred after these events.
 The magnitude of flux and water quality degradation correlates to the strength and duration of the El Nino event and the position of the NAO phase.
 The largest nitrate flux to coastal waters occurred after the 2009-10 El Nino event which had a long duration with a positive NAO phase (Figure 2).
-In 2012 a small warm event occurred in the equatorial Pacific, but the NAO was in a negative phase and nitrate flux in the basin was low, similar to the 2002 event (Figure 3).
-However, if the El Nino index and the NAO stay in a neutral phase increases, fluxes will be average during 2014.
+In 2014 a small warm event occurred in the equatorial Pacific, but the NAO was in a negative phase and nitrate flux in the basin was low, similar to the 2012 event (Figure 3).
+However, the El Nino index is predicted to weaken in the spring of 2015, so fluxes will decrease during 2015.